Phlebotomy Certification Dayton, Ohio

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has examination materials based on their certification exams.
 Be positive to study every day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are hastily inputted in the national registry and a digital copy of your official certification is stored in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Phlebotomy job duties include:

 - Point of care testing

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Renewing Your Certification